Chrysophylaxs/ANP-TCP-IP-Stack/README.md

 6. Update our socket state to CONNECTED.
 7. Send an ACK packet with their incremented SEQ as ACK_SEQ.
 8. Free the subuff and return.
+#### A general receive packet processing function would then go like this (This is all roughly RFC793):
+1. Follow the procedure above if the state is SYN_SENT
+2. Verify `SEG.SEQ == RCV.NXT`.
+Note that regularly you would check that SEG.SEQ falls inside the receive window, but we do not have to implement out of order receives.
+3. In case the RESET flag is set, close socket, free subuff and return.
+4. In case the SYN flag is not set, free the subuff and return.
+(We should already be connected)
+5. If the ACK flag is not set, free the subuff and return.
+(Should always be 1 after connecting)
+6. Remove acknowledged packets from the retransmission queue up to ACK_SEQ.
+7. Free subuff and return if ACK_SEQ duplicate (`< SND_UNA`) or invalid (`> SND_NXT`).
+8. If the state is FIN_WAIT_1 and the retransmission queue is empty, then our FIN (being the last packet that was in the queue) must have been acknowledged.
+Set the state to FIN_WAIT_2.
+9. If the state is TIME_WAIT and the retransmission queue is empty, then we must have received a server FIN retransmission.
+Just send an ACK.
+10. If the PSH flag is set, or the packet has data, queue it to the recv queue for our user.
+ACK the data with `ACK_SEQ += data_len`.
+Increase `subuff->refcount` in order to not free it at the end of this routine.
+11. If the FIN flag is set, that must then be the 3rd step of the closing handshake.
+ACK it with ++ACK_SEQ.
+If the state was FIN_WAIT_2, go to TIME_WAIT state and wait 2 minutes before clearing and freeing the socket.
+If the state was TIME_WAIT, reset the timeout.
+12. Free the sub and return.

 ## 3. A timeout is triggered [RFC793, page 76](https://tools.ietf.org/html/rfc793#page-77)
 This is all handled by the timer stuff really.
 Make sure you have retransmit functions that are called when a retransmission timer times out.